assarbad/build-asuswrt-merlin/README.md

 * With `sudo`: `USE_SUDO=1 ./debian-build-image <router-model> [path-to-asuswrt-merlin]`

 You can leave out the `path-to-asuswrt-merlin` argument and the script will check the folder it resides in for a marker file (`README-merlin.txt`) to see whether this is the expected source tree.

+### Supported router models

+* RT-N16
+* RT-N66U
+* RT-AC66U
+* RT-AC56U
+* RT-AC68U

+The \*R and \*W variants of the routers are also supported.
+R is for retail versions and W for white models.
+The firmware is the same.
+The router name can be given in upper or lower case and you can leave out the trailing U, R or W.

 ### Environment variables